BEARDSLEY, SIMPSON AND COLLAMORE INDUCTED INTO VAB HALL OF FAME

 Newly enshrined honorees include Tom Beardsley, Judy Simpson and Brian Collamore.

-A native of Watertown, New York, Tom Beardsley, a.k.a.
-“Beards,” began his radio career in 1969 at WIRD-AM in Lake Placid.
+A native of Watertown, New York, Tom Beardsley began his radio career in 1969 at WIRD-AM in Lake Placid.
 He also worked at WIKE-AM in Newport, WHWB-AM in Rutland and for WPTZ-TV.
-He worked for WDEV and its sister stations for a combined 30 years.
+He worked for WDEV and its sister stations for a combined 30 years, both on the air and in their sales department.
 He also worked for Rep. Peter Smith, the New England Dairy Council and was part owner of a small radio group in Maine for four years.